bgusach/exercises-htdp2e/design-recipe.rst

 ------------------
 Create some sort of template of what the body of the function should be.
-For instance, we know the input for a function that calculates the area of an square, and we kinda know that we have to pass this value to another function to actually calculate it, and maybe another argument.
+For instance, we know the input for a function that calculates the area of an square, and we kind of know that we have to pass this value to another function to actually calculate it, and maybe another argument.
 Thus, we can use ``...`` as a placeholder for something that has to be implemented later.